 Team

-Sarida Scott is leading the initial work for the organization.
-She is a born-and-bred Detroiter and professor of community development at University of Detroit Mercy.
-She was previously a program officer at the Kellogg Foundation and ED of Community Development Advocates of Detroit.
-She has a JD from UC Berkeley.
+Sarida Scott, Esq., a Detroit native, serves on DRP's board.
+She is the Vice President of the Skillman Foundation, and previously held positions as a program officer at the Kellogg Foundation and Executive Director of the Community Development Advocates of Detroit.
+She holds a JD from UC Berkeley.

 FAQs